What Is an Egg Allergy?

 At home, keep foods that contain egg in a separate part of your kitchen so they don't contaminate your food.
 When preparing food, wash dishes and utensils with dishwashing soap and hot water to remove any traces of egg.

 When eating away from home, keep your epinephrine auto-injector with you and make sure that it hasn't expired.
 Also, tell the people preparing or serving your food about the egg allergy.
 Sometimes, you may want to bring food with you that you know is safe.
 Don't eat at the restaurant if the chef, manager, or owner seems uncomfortable with your request for a safe meal.

 What Else Should I Know?

 In the past, anyone with an egg allergy needed to talk to a doctor about whether getting the flu vaccine was safe because it is grown inside eggs.
-But health experts now say that kids with egg allergy aren't at higher risk for a reaction to the flu vaccine.
+But health experts now say that people with egg allergy aren't at higher risk for a reaction to the flu vaccine.
 This is probably because the levels of egg allergen in the vaccine are so tiny that it's safe even for those with a severe egg allergy.
-The flu vaccine is recommended for all kids older than 6 months of age during flu season.
+The flu vaccine is recommended for everyone older than 6 months of age during flu season.

 Still, unless your allergic reaction to eggs involves only hives, get the flu shot in a doctor's office, where the health care provider can watch for and treat any reaction.